 The Group has adopted Amendments to Financial Reporting Standard (FRS) 40 - Investment Property which became effective on 1 January 2009.
 This FRS has been amended to cover property that is being constructed or developed for future use as investment property which previously was accounted for under FRS 16 - Property, Plant and Equipment.
-On adoption of this amendment, the Group has reclassified the carrying value of properties which are under construction for future use as investment properties from property, plant and equipment to investment properties.
+On adoption of this amendment, the Group has reclassified the carrying value of properties which are under construction for future use as investment properties.
 This amendment has been applied prospectively in accordance with the Amendments to FRS 40.